BFK78/GetanAdvice/README.md

 # GetanAdvice
 Who don't need a good advice!

-It's just an app which provides some random advice to users.
+App for those who need some random advice!